New Album Out Now! "Curious Amusements For The Ingenious", iTunes, CD Baby, Bandcamp

 In 1984 Carl was recruited and took up the offer to drum for SIN, a Los Angeles based hard rock band.
 Sin quickly gained fame in the Los Angeles music circuit playing and selling out clubs playing along with the likes of Great White & Armored Saint.
 The band was fortunate enough to recruit bassist Joey Cristofanilli (Ratt) and the group changed their name to Jag Wire and were immediately signed to Target Records.
 Once again Carl's Drumming talents were recognized by his former Slave band-mate guitarist Chris Holmes , now of W.A.S.P & offered Carl the drum position with the band.
 After much thought, Carl turned down the offer, as Jag Wire were just at the peak of their international popularity.
 Jag Wire released the well received album Made In Heaven in which writer Laura Canyon from Kerrang Magazine sites "this will place them among the royalty of rock".

 As with many groups, the fruits of their labor were short lived, and Carl left the group & met back up with bassist Bob Loza (RAZU) to form HEROES IN LOVE, this was an band with writing that was seldom found in unsigned groups.
 The band played the local circuit for a few years and were able to release a demo of well written songs which included "Touch The Blade" and "Is This Your Love" which peaked the interest of an A&R executive from a top ten record company.
 Unfortunately at this time, for reasons unknown, the guitarist & main songwriter for the group decided to make an untimely exit from the group, which left the rest of the band treading water.
 After much thought and the years of running in music circles, the remainder of the band decided to call it a day and disbanded.
 Rumor has it the boys may try to record long distance via the web, we'll see.
 Some embers never die,they just smoulder.....

-Rumor has it the new group consists of either real band members, or of the multiple voices in Carl's head, the jury is still out on that one .....and this story continues....
+Rumor has it this new group consists of either real band members, or of the multiple voices in Carl's head, the jury is still out on that one .....but this story continues....